mitotic/otrace/README.rst

-otrace: An object-oriented tracing tool for nonlinear debugging
+otrace: An object-oriented debugger for nonlinear tracing
 *********************************************************************************
 .. sectnum::
 .. contents::